 “At first, I started with the household labels,” explains Shin-hee, “My kids get itchy with the labels.
 I just removed them from the clothing.
-But then each label was done by some kind of designer and so on.
+But then each label was done by some kind of designer, and so on.
 I wanted to show all the labels.
-And in this case, there’s no seam allowance, so I would stitch in each label.
+And in this case, there’s no seam allowance so that I would stitch in each label.
 Each label coat has about 150 to 200 labels.”

-Shin-hee’s advice mirrors what she has learned in her own journey; forget perfection.
-“Instead of making a perfect piece,” she says, “you make a lot of mistakes and trials and errors.
+Shin-hee’s advice mirrors what she learned in her journey; forget perfection.
+“Instead of making a perfect piece,” she says, “you make many mistakes and trials and errors.
 Don’t worry about making a mistake.
 Through the mistake, you learn more about yourself and about the material.
 We don’t have to be in the myth of perfectionism.

 Nothing is perfect on this earth.
-It’s like you are going up the mountain, you go to the top, you don’t know how far you go.
+It’s like you are going up the mountain; you go to the top, and you don’t know how far you will go.
 But once you get there, you know how to come down.
 So the art of making is another kind of mystery.
 And so keep an eye open, and then invite yourself to the unknown.”

 About the artist